-She Built NYC is a public-arts campaign that honors pioneering women by installing monuments that celebrate their extraordinary accomplishments to the City and beyond.
+She Built NYC is a public-arts campaign that honors pioneering women by installing monuments that celebrate their extraordinary contributions to the City and beyond.

 Through these commissions, She Built NYC also addresses the absence of female statues in the city’s public spaces, ensuring that New York’s full story is told for generations to come.